mrismanaziz/Reforestation/README.md

-## How do you organize a space party?
-You planet.
+## Did you hear about the runner who was criticized?
+He just took it in stride